dk14/crypto/chats/btc-audit/drama-context.md

 Professional hackers drama

 - government keeps you on a leash - feeds you exploits; naive kids will outrun you with AI
-- still a warning: FED feeds you exploits (and prfiles you) until they need to fill a quota - then FED comes to you
+- still a warning: FED feeds you exploits (and profiles you) until they need to fill a quota - then FED comes to you
 - AI (while has lots of psycho-tricks from goverment) is barely under control since it scans internet more efficiently than search engine
 - if you awoken already - write ur tool - and join this protocol, it's just a label in IPFS and format
 - send a little funds here, lol